 Beyond those described above, the Director will be responsible for the following duties:

 1. Assists Town Managers/Administrators with personnel recruitment and selection including advertising, receiving, screening and distributing applications, administering tests, and providing guidance to departments.
-Drafts or reviews hire letters.
+Drafts or reviews appointment letters.
 Assists with the development, maintenance and distribution of new employee orientation packages.

 2. Ensures the maintenance of permanent records in accordance with federal, state and local regulations.
 Advocates for affirmative action and equal opportunity for candidates and practices; participates in selection of Managers/Administrators and other staff as directed.